Nikorice/FrisbeeReflex/README.md

 # FrisbeeReflex
-Responsize Design Project (poster recreation)
+Responsive Design Project (poster recreation)

 Using a poster I designed awhile ago as my layout, I practiced layering elements with flexboxes and grids.